UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 #### 3. Deploy all stacks

 This step will create the following CloudFormation stacks:
- - `Cloudfront-WAFWebACL` - create a CLOUDFRONT Web ACL in `us-east-1` region
+ - `Cloudfront-WAFWebACL` - creates a CLOUDFRONT Web ACL in `us-east-1` region
- - `VpcStack` - create a VPC
+ - `VpcStack` - creates a VPC
- - `FunctionalityStack` - create fuctional services like Cognito, S3, Cloudfront distribution
+ - `FunctionalityStack` - creates fuctional services like Cognito, S3, Cloudfront distribution
- - `DBStack` - create RDS database
+ - `DBStack` - creates RDS database
- - `DBFlowStack` - loading existing data to database
+ - `DBFlowStack` - loads existing data to database
- - `APIStack` - create an API Gateway as well has Lambda that attach with each endpoints
+ - `APIStack` - creates an API Gateway and Lambdas that attach with each endpoints
- - `hostStack` - launch admin page to ECS fronted by CloudFront (for local deployment, you can skip this step)
+ - `hostStack` - launches the admin page to ECS fronted by CloudFront (for local deployment, you can skip this step)

-Assume you are in ```/InvasivePlants/backend/``` directory.
+Navigate to the ```/InvasivePlants/backend/``` directory.
 This deployment will take time.
 If your login session is short, you can always deploy one stack at a time in the order above.

-The deployment command for the `hostStack` requires a parameter calls `prefixListID` which is use for ALB security group.
+The deployment command for the `hostStack` requires a parameter calls `prefixListID` which is used for ALB security group.
 This value can be obtained from the table below, based on the region that the `hostStack` deploys to.

 | Region Code     | PL Code      |
 |-----------------|--------------|